 For most of the world, facing a global pandemic meant even higher rates of technology adoption.
 Since 2020, smartphone ownership and usage has jumped from 70 percent to 77 percent among older adults.
 The generation gap, which previously showed older adults not adopting new technologies, is narrowing.

 Texting elderly patients is effective

-Not only are older Americans purchasing smartphones– they know how to use them.
-New research shows that Americans over 65 are fully competent texters, and one-third of them now prefer texting to phone calls.
+Not only are older Americans purchasing smartphones- they know how to use them.
+New research shows that Americans over 65 are fully competent texters, and one-third of them now prefer text messaging to phone calls.
 Yes, you read that right.

 That’s why it is so necessary to offer texting as an option to your patients, regardless of age.
-The fact is 92% of people over the age of fifty send text messages.
-Texting has become an integral part of communication in society.
-Leveraging texting for healthcare has paid dividends for practices across the nation in both contributing to improved health outcomes and in creating a healthier bottom line for practices.
+The fact is that 92% of people over the age of fifty send text messages.
+Texting and digital technology has become an integral part of communication in society.
+Leveraging texting in health services has paid dividends for practices across the nation.
+It has contributed to improved health outcomes and created a healthier bottom line for practices.

 Even more, while adults in their 50s and 60s are texting more than emailing these days, people in the 70+ community are also using cell phones to keep in touch.

-Because OhMD’s two-way texting goes directly to the patient’s native SMS app, when they message you, it’s just like messaging friends and family.
+Because OhMD’s two-way texting goes directly to the patient’s native SMS app, when they message with you, it’s just like text messaging with a friend or family member.
 The patient experience is made to be as simple and approachable as possible.
 So if patients are able to text with anyone, they’ll be able to text with you.

 Older Americans appreciate telehealth as an option

 Not only does the older demographic text, they are comfortable with telehealth.
 This is largely due to the increase in telehealth use after the rise of COVID-19.
 Data shows that in 2019, less than half of adults age 50-plus had any experience with video chat.
 But by 2020, 70% had used telehealth tools, many of them using telehealth on a regular basis.